bmonreal/adv_lab_data_analysis/tech_intro/git.md

 In a normal filesystem, that'd be bad right?
 You just overwrote your code with nonsense.
 But you can ask Git to check out a clean copy.
 It'll be recreated from the commit list.

 ```
-git checkout sim.py
+git checkout master sim.py
 ```

+## Reverting and branching
 Here is an example of where Git's branching and merging features are useful.  "git checkout" lets you get any copy---any state you've ever had.
 What happens is that there's a pointer, the "head", which tells git which past-edit-record you want to be looking at.
 Notice, for example, that we have STARTED refactoring the vector/scalar code but we haven't finished.
 What would you do if your advisor, right now, wanted an improved version of the plot you made before?
 With axis labels, say?
 You can't do it now---you changed other things in the code so the current version won't plot anything.
 However, you can tell Git to turn your working-directory back into the state it was in when you made the plot.
 Get the long hash from the log that tells you which commit you want.

 ```
 git checkout 35a6dd901e90dfc479405b6c5f1d0841dec60554
 ```

 We're now looking at an old version of the file.
+(If you just wanted  to look at this, rather than editing it, you're don---when you are finished just `git checkout HEAD master`.)
 We want to add axis labels and stuff by editing THIS version.
 How do we save that new chain of edits?
 It's not edits we want to make to the master version---the one that's in the middle of the vector/scalar rewrite---but it's not edits we want to discard.
 We want a new BRANCH of the edit history.
 Tell Git to name this new branch:

 ```
 $ git checkout -b "make_plot_prettier"